jkohlin/wordpress-basics/assignment2.md

 #### Tasks
 1. Generate your personal theme repository via Github Classroom: https://classroom.github.com/assignment-invitations/ba4e0df3e4a0ef72dbd393bc72ef3b36
-2. Clone the Github repository into your local themes folder (make sure to pick the SSH clone URL).
+2. Clone the Github repository into your local themes folder (make sure you pick the SSH clone URL).

 ## 2 - Theme setup
 In the folder you just cloned we now need to add the very basic files required by Wordpress to treat the files as a theme.
 The files are empty, and it's now up to you to fill them out with the required code.